-Individual faculty are hired for specific instructional responsibilities, which may vary with their discipline or situational context.
+Individual faculty are hired for specific instructional responsibilities, which may vary with their discipline and as determined by the faculty member's FPA.
 Typically these include teaching specific courses, and, in some disciplines such as teacher education and nursing, supervising student teaching and clinical experiences.
-Although mentoring of students and colleagues is an important ancillary activity for most faculty, KSU holds no specific expectation that faculty will engage in explicit mentoring activities unless that expectation is part of a faculty member's written annual goals or situational context.
+Although mentoring of students and colleagues is an important ancillary activity for most faculty, KSU holds no specific expectation that faculty will engage in explicit mentoring activities unless that expectation is established in the faculty member's FPA.